waynemunro/document-generation-solution-accelerator/README.md

 **Solution accelerator overview**

-This solution accelerator is a powerful tool that helps you create your own AI assistant(s).
-The accelerator can be used by any customer looking for reusable architecture and code snippets to build an AI assistant(s) with their own enterprise data.
+This solution accelerator is a powerful tool that helps you create your own AI assistant for document generation.
+The accelerator can be used by any customer looking for reusable architecture and code snippets to build an AI assistant to generate a sample template and content grounded on their own enterprise data.

-It leverages Azure OpenAI Service and Azure AI Search, to identify relevant documents, summarize unstructured information, and generate Word document templates using your own data.
+It leverages Azure OpenAI Service and Azure AI Search, to identify relevant documents, summarize unstructured information, and generate document templates.

 **Scenario**